 Any attempted transfer of our capital stock which, if effective, would result in a violation of the foregoing restrictions will cause the number of shares causing the violation (rounded up to the nearest whole share) to be automatically transferred to a trust for the exclusive benefit of one or more charitable beneficiaries, and the proposed transferee will not acquire any rights in such shares.
 The automatic transfer will be deemed to be effective as of the close of business on the business day (as defined in our amended and restated certificate of incorporation) prior to the date of the transfer.
 If, for any reason, the transfer to the trust does not occur or would not prevent a violation of the restrictions on ownership contained in our amended and restated certificate of incorporation, our amended and restated certificate of incorporation provides that the purported transfer will be void ab initio.
 Shares of our capital stock held in the trust will be issued and outstanding shares.
 The proposed transferee will not benefit economically from ownership of any shares of our capital stock held in the trust, will have no rights to dividends and no rights to vote or other rights attributable to the shares of capital stock held in the trust.
 The trustee of the trust will have all voting rights and rights to dividends or other distributions with respect to shares held in the trust.
 These rights will be exercised for the exclusive benefit of the charitable beneficiary.
-Any dividend or other distribution paid prior to our discovery that shares of capital stock have been transferred to the trust will be paid by the recipient to the trustee upon demand.
+Any dividend or other distributions with respect to shares of capital stock have been transferred to the trust will be paid by the recipient to the trustee upon demand.
 Any dividend or other distribution authorized but unpaid will be paid when due to the trustee.
+Any dividend or distribution paid prior to our discovery that shares of capital stock have been transferred to the trustee.
 Any dividend or distribution paid to the trustee will be held in trust for the charitable beneficiary.
-Subject to Delaware law, the trustee will have the authority to rescind as void any vote cast by the proposed transferee prior to our discovery that the shares have been trans
+Subject to Delaware law, the trustee will have the authority to res